jJosephM/APWMethod/README.md

 To do:
   Reread theory
   Finish up README.pdf
-  Write spherical harmonic generator code
-  Write Bessel function (spherical) generator code Pick a suitable lapack (probably Eigen)
+  Check spherical harmonic generator code - consider modifying for imaginary and orthogonal normalization Write Bessel function (spherical) generator code Pick a suitable lapack (probably Eigen)
-  Create a sketch of the algorithm + code
+  Create a sketch of the algorithm + code in pdf
   Go